Kemystra/hackerrank-scraper-py/README.md

 - Without the option `-u,--username`, the program will fetch submissions from ALL username.

-- Without the option `-cid,--challenge-id`, s
+- Without the option `-cid,--challenge-id`, the program will fetch submission from ALL challenges in the contest.